jpellman/wiki.libjpel.so/Home.rst

 The libjpel.so Wiki
 ===================

 This is the personal Wiki of John Pellman.
-I'm mostly using this as a CMS/revision control system for snippets of information I glean and various notes for certifications / situations.
+He is mostly using this as a CMS/revision control system for snippets of information I glean and various notes for certifications / situations.

 Interesting starting points: